 How can providers ensure they are equipped to support a diverse clientele?

 - Encourage cultural self-awareness by chatting about diverse client interactions within a professional setting.
 Try reviewing interactions in group discussions, written forums, journals, mentorship meetings, verbal feedback sessions, or self-reflective exercises (Tervalon & Murray-Garcia, 1998).

 - Embrace the fact we are all different.
-Vandenberghe (2008) emphasizes the need for behavior analysts to be aware of differences that may exist, including cultural differences, between the behavior analyst, client, and their families.
+Vandenberghe (2008) emphasizes the need for behavior analysts to be aware of differences, including cultural differences, between the behavior analyst, clients, and their families.
 Specifically, behavior analysts should be knowledgeable about the client’s culture, differentiate between an unfamiliar cultural norm and a pathology, and consider culture during the therapeutic process.

 - Discuss your behavior with mentors and colleagues.
 Skinner (1974) proposed that talking about our own behavior is how we achieve self-awareness.
 Recent behavior analytic research indicates that when individuals verbally describe their own behavior, the behavior may change (Tourinho, 2006).
-This can help BA’s change their cross-cultural interactions for the better.
-Being aware of your own biases can make a large impact on your decision making and interactions with others.
+This can help BAs change their cross-cultural interactions for the better.
+Being aware of your own biases can greatly impact your decision-making and interactions with others.

 - Take a self-assessment.
-Try taking the “Diversity Self-Assessment,” to help gauge where you are at and where you need to be when it comes to cultural competence.
+Try taking the “Diversity Self-Assessment” to help gauge where you are at and where you need to be regarding cultural competence.

 Skinner, B.F.
 (1974) About behaviorism.
 New York: Knopf.

 Tervalon, M., & Murray-Garcia, J. (1998).
 Cultural humility versus cultural competence: A critical distinction in defining physician training outcomes in multicultural education.
 Journal of health care for the poor and underserved, 9(2), 117-125.